tunjiaramide/wordpress-install-bashscript/README.md

 # Bash script to install Wordpress on Ubuntu 22.04 server

-Just copy and paste into EC2 user data.
+Just copy and paste into EC2 user data or add to terraform